PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

-# Navigation state management using the riverpod ...
+# Navigation state management using riverpod ...

 ### ... that solves the following: